kloba/kloba.github.io/_posts/2024-02-05-how-to-use-postgresql-for-military-geoanalytics-tasks.md

 Considering this, GiST indexes often become a better choice, especially when working with polygons and complex spatial structures.

-## Finding the nearest neighbors: 10 fires near the Shahed production plant {#finding-the-nearest-neighbors-10-fires-near-the-shahed-production-plant .list-paragraph}
+### Finding the nearest neighbors: 10 fires near the Shahed production plant

 Now, let\'s attempt to solve the task of finding nearest neighbors using PostgreSQL.
 Using our datasets, we will try to identify ten fires that